DominicBeniamin/Brewcode/README.md

 2025.08.25 added conversions.py.
 Updated conversions.py to include alcohol content conversions 2025.08.26 added fermentation.py.
 Updated fermentation.py after realising that imports were placed elsewhere than the top.
+2025.08.27 added a .drawio file illustrating a workflow similar to one needed later on in this project.